oslokommune/km-helpscripts/aws/aws-profile-setter/README.md

-`aw` is a script that sets `AWS_PROFILE` based on the contents in `~/.aws/config`, and possibly logs in with AWS SSO using the selected profile.
+`aw` is a shell function that sets `AWS_PROFILE` based on the contents in `~/.aws/config`, and possibly logs in with AWS SSO using the selected profile.

 Example: